hmunye/echo.nvim/README.md

                 -- reduce the number of less probable tokens that can be selected.
                 -- Default is 0.0
                 min_p = 0.0,

+                -- (bool) Whether to return the generated response as a single -- response object (false), or a stream of objects (true) -- Default is true
+                stream = true
             },

+            -- (bool) Controls whether the current buffer is included as context for the model.
+            -- When enabled, the model will consider the content of the current buffer -- along with other provided input when generating response.
+            -- Default is true
+            include_current_buffer = true,

             -- (string) A system role message that sets the context or behavior -- of the model.